Dr Anne Astin PSM | Board Chair

 Prior to joining the Institute in late 2007, she was actively involved in Board and Committee memberships of the following bodies: Holmesglen Institute of TAFE; Box Hill Institute of TAFE; Australian Hospitality Review Panel; La Trobe University Tourism Hospitality and Sports Advisory Board; Service Skills Victoria; VETis Taskforce and VCAA – VCE Exam Industry Vetter.

-Karon has been the recipient of a number of Industry Award prior to joining William Angliss Institute including Tourism Training Australia for Training contribution to the Hospitality and Tourism Industries; Australian Institute of Hospitality Management for contribution to Hospitality Training and Tourism Training Australia – National Trainers Award.
+Karon has been the recipient of a number of industry awards prior to joining the Institute including Tourism Training Australia for Training contribution to the Hospitality and Tourism Industries; Australian Institute of Hospitality Management for contribution to Hospitality Training and Tourism Training Australia – National Trainers Award.

 Karon's qualifications include: Graduate Diploma in Education, Degree in Business (Hotel Management), and Diploma of Applied Science.